GoogleCloudPlatform/community/tutorials/ar-subs/index.md

         aplay test1.wav

-You may need to configure which interface the Pi uses for sound playback output.
+You may need to configure which interface the Raspberry Pi uses for sound playback output.
 You can choose between the HDMI output and the 3.5mm line out / headphone jack, by executing: `sudo raspi-config`, and configuring the setting under `7: Advanced Options → A4 Audio → Choose the audio output (HDMI |